 - Its friendly, straightforward (by Japanese standards) locals that speak a particularly colourful dialect known as Osaka-ben;

-Forget ‘konnichi wa’: it’s ‘maido’ here
+The Osaka Dialect – Forget ‘konnichi wa’: it’s ‘maido’ here

 In Tokyo, people can be somewhat aloof and ignore travellers as they are always in a hurry, travelling in those horribly crowded trains.
 In contrast, Osakans are a curious folk, not afraid to strike up a conversation with a stranger; and, thanks to many universities in the area, a surprising number of them also speak English quite well.